 The Falls of Glomach is one of the highest and most beautiful waterfalls in Britain.
 But, you’ve some work to put in to reach it.
 Beginning from the small village of Morvich on the banks of Loch Duich in the Scottish Highlands, this wild and remote 20km walk to the Falls of Glomach is one of pure adventure, experiencing the best of Scotland outdoors.

 In this guide, we’ll tell you a little about the Falls of Glomach, where they are and how to get there.
 We’ll describe the trail from Morvich, as well as suggest some great accommodation options in this part of Scotland.
 Lastly, we’ll go through a suggested gear list and cover a few bonus tips for the walk to the Falls of Glomach.

 To see footage of the walk to the Falls of Glomach in Scotland, please watch our 6 Mind-Blowing West Highland Walks in 6 Days YouTube production.
-For your convenience, when you press play below, the video will start exactly at the section showing the Falls of Glomach.
-Although, feel free to watch more for some West Highlands inspiration.

 For more incredible waterfall hikes in Scotland, be sure to check out our guides on Rogie Falls, Wailing Widow Falls, Falls of Kirkaig and Eas a’ Chual Aluinn.
 Otherwise, read our West Highland Hiking Itinerary, where we talk about six excellent West Highland day hikes.

 The Falls of Glomach is an outstanding waterfall nestled in the wild and beguiling Scottish Highlands.
 The waterfall drops some 113m into the valley below, making it one of the tallest waterfalls in Scotland, if not the whole of Britain.